MorrisMA/M65C02A/README.md

     (13)    M65C02A core provides transfers between IP and the ATOS: TAI, TIA, and XAI.
 XAI allows the exchange of IP and ATOS.
-These instructions are useful for supporting VMs, but they can also be sued to enable register indirect accesses using the IP-relative instructions in column F. Register indirect addressing is useful in HLLs for implementing pointers.
+These instructions are useful for supporting VMs, but they can also be used to enable register indirect accesses using the IP-relative instructions in column F. Register indirect addressing is useful in HLLs for implementing pointers.